 The spouse/partner of the Main Applicant; unmarried and economically dependent children of the Main Applicant and/or their spouse/partner; and parents and grandparents of either the Main Applicant or of their spouse/partner.
 Adult dependants must be able to prove that they are not fully economically active and are principally dependant on the Main Applicant.

 No, there are no age limits.

 €30,000 covers the Main Applicant, their spouse/partner and any unmarried economically dependent children.
 Parents and grandparents of the Main Applicant and/or their spouse/ partner are required to pay an additional € 5,000 each.

 The Residence Certificate does not expire.
 The Residence Card is valid for 5 years.

-The United States EB-5 visa is an Immigrant Investor Visa Program.
-This is a popular method for eligible Immigrant Investors to become lawful permanent residents or to get the “green card” for the whole family.
-Thanks to EB-5 visa, husband/wife in law and all non-married children below 21 years old of the investors can get the “green card” and have a full right of a US permanent resident.
+The United States EB-5 visa is an Immigrant Investor Visa Program that allows eligible Immigrant Investors to become lawful permanent residents or to get the “green card” for the whole family.
+Thanks to EB-5 visa, husband/wife in law and all non-married children below 21 years old of the investors can get the “green card” and have a full right of a U.S permanent resident.

-After that, all family members will enjoy a high standard of life including getting benefits from high-quality medical service, education, and other well-beings similar to a US citizen apart from election rights.The children can stay in school for free of tuition until age 18 and then can obtain higher education with a fee less than ⅓ compared to foreign students.
-After 5 years, the investors and his/her family can apply for US citizenship.
+After that, all family members will enjoy a high standard of life including getting benefits from high-quality medical service, education, and other well-beings similar to a U.S citizen apart from election rights.The children can stay in school for free of tuition until age 18 and then can attend higher education at a lower tuition rates compared to foreign students.
+After 5 years, the investors and his/her family can apply for the U.S citizenship.